davidmshore/InvestingEssentials/docs/resources/main.md

 date created: 2024-11-06 16:05
 date modified: 2024-11-11 15:45
 ---
-If you are comprehending the concepts needed to help you begin reaching your financial goals, but still not quite putting it all together in your brain, or you would like to introduce others to financial planning, check out some of the resources below along with sharing this site.
+If you are comprehending the concepts to help you reach your financial goals, but still not quite putting it all together, or if you would like to introduce others to financial planning, check out some of the resources below along with sharing this site.
 If you would like to share the gist of the ideas covered so far, Humphrey Yang presents it well in this 15 minute [video](https://www.youtube.com/watch?v=myQ05BO9pYM).
 Most of the options below are free.
 However, books may offer a more systematic and thorough learning experience than what is freely available online.

 Amazon and Goodreads are probably the best ways to filter for ease of understanding and level of advice via their ratings and reviews.